SREEDHA96/osos_technical_test/README.md

 ##   Introduction

-This system is designed to process, analyze, and enable interaction with documents related to "The Enigmatic Research of Dr. X".
-It employs a comprehensive NLP pipeline to extract content from various document formats, process it into searchable chunks, and provide advanced capabilities such as semantic search, translation, summarization, and retrieval-augmented question answering (RAG).
+This system is engineered to deeply analyze and facilitate interaction with documents pertaining to "The Enigmatic Research of Dr. X." It employs a sophisticated Natural Language Processing (NLP) pipeline, designed to extract content from a variety of document formats, transform it into searchable chunks, and offer advanced capabilities including semantic search, multilingual translation, text summarization, and retrieval-augmented question answering (RAG).

 ##   Core Capabilities

-* Document extraction from multiple formats (.docx, .pdf, .csv, .xlsx, etc.)

-* Text chunking and embedding generation

-* Vector database creation for semantic search

-* Question-answering with conversation support

-* Translation between multiple languages

-* Text summarization with evaluation metrics

-* Specialized evaluation metrics for quality assessment
+* **Comprehensive Document Extraction**: The system is capable of extracting data from a wide array of file formats, including .docx (Word documents), .pdf files, and tabular data formats like .csv and .xlsx.
+This ensures versatility in handling diverse document types. [

+* **Intelligent Text Chunking and Embedding**: Extracted text is divided into manageable, semantically coherent chunks.
+These chunks are then converted into vector embeddings, numerical representations that capture the semantic meaning of the text, enabling similarity-based searches.

+* **Semantic Search via Vector Database**: A vector database is constructed to store the generated embeddings, allowing for efficient semantic search.
+This means users can find information based on the meaning of their queries, rather than just keywords.

+* **Retrieval-Augmented Question Answering (RAG)**: The system can answer user questions by retrieving relevant information from the documents.
+It uses the semantic search to find the most pertinent chunks and then generates answers grounded in the document content.

+* **Multilingual Translation**: The system supports translation between multiple languages, including English and Arabic.
+It can automatically detect the source language and perform translations while attempting to preserve the original document's structure.

+* **Automated Text Summarization**: Long documents can be automatically summarized, providing users with concise overviews.
+The system employs transformer-based models and evaluates the quality of summaries using ROUGE metrics.

+* **Advanced Evaluation Metrics**: The system incorporates specialized evaluation metrics to assess the quality and performance of its various components.
+These include metrics for translation quality, semantic overlap between text chunks, factual consistency of summaries, and the grounding of answers in the source context.

 ##   Methodology

-The system follows a multi-stage process:
+The system's methodology is structured into several key stages:

-1.  **Document Extraction**: Extracts text and tables from various file formats using libraries like `python-docx`, `pdfplumber`, `pymupdf`, and `openpyxl`.
+1.  **Document Extraction**: Utilizes libraries such as `python-docx`, `pdfplumber`, `pymupdf`, and `openpyxl` to extract text and tables from various file formats.
+Format-specific handlers ensure accurate data retrieval.

-2.  **Text Chunking**: Divides the extracted text into manageable chunks while preserving semantic coherence and table integrity.
-The `tiktoken` library is used for tokenization.
+2.  **Text Chunking**: Employs the `tiktoken` library for tokenization and divides the extracted text into chunks.
+This process is designed to preserve semantic coherence, especially around sentence boundaries, and maintain the integrity of tables.

-3.  **Embedding Generation**: Generates vector embeddings for text chunks using the `nomic-embed-text-v1` model.
+3.  **Embedding Generation**: The `nomic-embed-text-v1` model is used to generate vector embeddings, representing the semantic content of the text chunks.

-4.  **Vector Database Creation**: Creates a searchable vector database using FAISS (`faiss-cpu`) to enable semantic search.
+4.  **Vector Database Creation**: FAISS (`faiss-cpu`) is used to create a vector database, enabling efficient similarity searches based on the generated embeddings.

-5.  **RAG System**: Implements a question-answering system that retrieves relevant document chunks based on semantic similarity to the query, using the LLaMA-2 model to generate answers.
+5.  **Retrieval-Augmented Question Answering (RAG)**: User questions are converted into vector embeddings, and the vector database is searched for semantically similar text chunks.
+The LLaMA-2 model is then used to generate answers based on the retrieved context.
+Conversational support is included, maintaining a history of previous questions and answers to better understand follow-up queries.

-6.  **Translation System**: Translates documents between languages, with support for English and Arabic, using Helsinki-NLP/opus-mt models and applies grammar correction using the `vennify/t5-base-grammar-correction` model.
+6.  **Translation System**: The system detects the source language of the input text and translates it to the target language (English or Arabic).
+It uses Helsinki-NLP/opus-mt models for translation and applies grammar correction using the `vennify/t5-base-grammar-correction` model, particularly for English outputs.

-7.  **Summarization System**: Summarizes long texts using transformer-based models like BART, PEGASUS, and T5, and evaluates the summaries using ROUGE metrics.
+7.  **Summarization System**: Transformer-based models like BART, PEGASUS, and T5 are used to generate summaries of long texts.
+The system also includes tools to experiment with different models and prompt styles.
+ROUGE metrics are used to evaluate the quality of the generated summaries.

-8.  **Evaluation Metrics**: Employs several custom metrics, including Translation Preservation Score (TPS), Semantic Overlap Evaluation, Factual Consistency Score, and Answer Grounding Score, to assess the quality and performance of different components.
+8.  **Evaluation Metrics**: The system incorporates several custom evaluation metrics:
+    * **Translation Preservation Score (TPS)**: Measures the semantic similarity between original and translated text.
+    * **Semantic Overlap Evaluation**: Assesses the continuity and coherence between adjacent text chunks.
+    * **Factual Consistency Score**: Evaluates the factual alignment between summaries and the original source text.
+    * **Answer Grounding Score**: Quantifies how well an answer is supported by the retrieved context.

 ##   Significant Discoveries

-* The importance of preserving table integrity during text chunking for maintaining data context.
+* **Table Integrity in Chunking**: Preserving the integrity of tables during the text chunking process is crucial for maintaining the context and relationships within tabular data. [cite: 6]

-* The effectiveness of sentence-based chunking over token-based chunking for improved semantic coherence.
+* **Semantic Chunking Effectiveness**: Chunking text based on sentence boundaries, rather than simply by token count, leads to improved semantic coherence and more natural-sounding text passages. [cite: 6]

-* The utility of custom evaluation metrics like TPS and Factual Consistency Score for in-depth quality assessment of translation and summarization tasks.
+* **Custom Evaluation Metrics**: The development and use of custom evaluation metrics, such as TPS and Factual Consistency Score, provide more nuanced and detailed assessments of the system's performance, particularly in translation and summarization tasks.

 ##   LLM and Embedding Model

-* **LLM**: LLaMA-2 model is used for the question-answering system.
+* **LLM**: The LLaMA-2 model is employed as the Large Language Model for the question-answering component of the system.

+* **Embedding Models**:
-* **Embedding Model**: `nomic-embed-text-v1` is used for generating text embeddings.
-Additionally, `all-MiniLM-L6-v2` is used in some evaluation metrics.
+    * `nomic-embed-text-v1` is the primary model used for generating text embeddings.

-The documentation does not explicitly state how the LLaMA-2 model was obtained but mentions the use of Hugging Face's libraries (`transformers` and `huggingface_hub`) for accessing pre-trained models.
-It can be inferred that the LLaMA-2 model was likely accessed through the Hugging Face ecosystem.
+    * `all-MiniLM-L6-v2` is utilized within specific evaluation metrics, such as the Semantic Overlap Evaluation and Answer Grounding Score.

-The embedding models (`nomic-embed-text-v1` and `all-MiniLM-L6-v2`) are also standard models available through libraries like Hugging Face's `transformers` or similar repositories.
+The LLaMA-2 model and the embedding models are standard models typically accessed through platforms and libraries like the Hugging Face ecosystem, which provides access to numerous pre-trained models.